 Like a majority of states, Utah allows both no-fault and fault-based divorce.
 In a no-fault divorce, spouses don't have to prove that the other's misconduct caused the breakup of the marriage, so these types of case are generally faster and less expensive.

 Utah provides two kinds of no-fault grounds: "irreconcilable differences" and living apart for at least three years under a separate maintenance order issued by any state.

-To get your case started, you must file a number of forms, including a complaint.
+To get your case started, you must file several forms, including a divorce complaint.
 Fortunately, the state provides residents with a free online form generation service, which is maintained by the Utah State Courts.

 The standard forms include the following:

-Under Utah law, you have 120 days from the date you file your divorce complaint to serve copies on the opposing side.
+Under Utah law, you have 120 days from the date you file your divorce complaint to serve copies on your spouse.
 Utah permits various forms of service, including hiring a private process server, handing over the documents yourself in person, and sheriff's service.
 (URCP 4)

 Like many states, Utah requires the parties to exchange financial information, including a list of all assets and debts.
 Under state law, both spouses must file a Financial Declaration.
 Each spouse must file disclosures after the respondent submits an answer to the original divorce petition.

 The Utah State Court Self-Help Website is an excellent resource for divorce requirements, forms, and procedures.
 You can also view the Utah State Courts Online Assistance Program for help filing the forms you need in your divorce.